seichewarning/fc2/README.md

      sudo apt-get install -y awscli
      ```

-  - configure AWS credentials, run 'aws configure' then get give
+  - configure AWS credentials, run
+      ```bash
+      aws configure
+     ```
-    it the information it asks for.
+    then get give it the information it asks for.

 ----------------------------------------------------------------------